 - Protect your child from the sun with appropriate clothes, a cap, sunglasses and sunscreen.
 When UV levels are low (usually from May to mid-August), sun protection is not recommended, unless you are spending extended periods of time outdoors, or near reflective surfaces, such as snow.

 - Playground equipment at home

 Safety suggestions for your backyard playground include:

-- Any raised platform should be made secure by a guard or handrail.
+- Make any raised platform secure with a guard or handrail.

-- Rubber surfaces provide better grip than metal or wood.
+- Use rubber surfaces – they provide better grip than metal or wood.

 - Check the equipment regularly for signs of wear and tear.

 - Use impact attenuating surfacing underneath play equipment to offer a softer landing in case of falls.
 Loose fill materials (such as sand and bark) should be installed and maintained to a minimum depth of 300 mm.

 - Consider including natural playspace elements to provide unstructured spaces and activities for learning and spontaneous play, such as digging patches, boulders and sandpits.